Maths is important.

 Spiral vs Mastery

-Australian schools teach a spiral method.
-This means that each maths topic is covered quickly each year, going into slightly more depth each time.
+Australian schools use a spiral method.
+This means that each maths topic is covered briefly each year, going into slightly more depth each time.

 Math-U-See is mastery-based.
 This means that each level focuses on mastering one specific area of maths before moving onto the next area.